 Wills, Probate and LPA FAQs

-Since Covid-19 spread more widely across the UK, Barcan+Kirby’s Private Client team have been asked various questions around life planning.
-We have picked out some of the questions our solicitors are frequently being asked, and answered them as best we can.
+During the Covid-19 pandemic, Barcan+Kirby’s Private Client team has been asked various questions around life planning.
+We have picked out some of the questions our solicitors are frequently being asked about Wills, Probate and Powers of Attorney, and answered them as best we can.

 How quickly can you write a Will for me?

-How can you write my Will without seeing me in person?
+How can you write my Will if I cannot visit an office?

-We will contact you by telephone to arrange a phone or Skype appointment (the latter is preferable if you have this facility).
+One of our Will Writers will contact you by telephone to arrange a phone or Skype/Zoom appointment (the latter is preferable if you have this facility).
 Instructions will be taken and you will then receive an email confirming our terms and fees.
 Once this has been accepted and monies paid on account by bank transfer, we will prepare a draft Will for your approval.